aws-samples/amazon-opensearch-batch-indexing-with-aws-lambda/README.md

 ### Sample Data

-For this scenario, we use the Amazon Customer Reviews Dataset: Over 130+ million customer reviews of Amazon products are available.
+For this scenario, we use the (https://s3.amazonaws.com/amazon-reviews-pds/readme.html "Amazon Customer Reviews Dataset"): Over 130+ million customer reviews of Amazon products are available.

 - We use a small data sample that can be downloaded from the `sample_data` folder of this repository.
 - Upload it to the `RawZoneBucket` created from the Cloudformation template.